phil-d-wilson/balenaLocating-ML/README.md

                     DeviceValues = _collection
                 };
             }
 Each listener added the strongest RSSI found for the specific tag.
-Remember I've got three sensors, so I need to find the value for each
+Remember I've got three sensors, so I need to find the value for each one for my training tuple.
+This was then stored in an Azure Table.
+I did this 7 times for each location:

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDE4MDIyNTY4LDc0MTM5MTMxNywtMzgzMD
+eyJoaXN0b3J5IjpbODQ1MjYyNzk5LDc0MTM5MTMxNywtMzgzMD
 gxODgwLC0xNzIyNzM1NDQ1LDE5Nzc1NjA1NzAsMTk0OTkwODAy
 MiwxMzE3NDcwODEzLDQ4NjIzOTA3NSwtMTUzNjUzMDU4NF19
 -->